-Achieving flow: ideas for finding and maintaining tempo, managing modifications artistically
+Ideas for finding and maintaining tempo, managing modifications artistically:

 - The coda tempo will govern the flow of the whole piece.
 How fast can you play the coda accurately, evenly and with unity between the hands?
 This is your starting tempo. - Be careful that the descending broken chords do not rush!